Grading Structure

 English & Mathematics

 The progress students make at All Saints Academy is ‘very good’.
-In 2023, Year 11 students who achieved both a grade 4 in English and Maths was 93% with 72% achieving a grade 5 in both English and Maths, the local authority average for 2023 was 47% and the national average was 45%.
+In 2024, Year 11 students who achieved both a grade 4 in English and Maths was 89.3% with 73.6% achieving a grade 5 in both English and Maths, the local authority average for 2023 was 47% and the national average was 45%.
 This also explains why the Academy is considered to be an outstanding provider of secondary education.
-Parents and students can monitor progress towards their yearly targets through the visual RAG rating system.
+Parents and students can monitor progress towards their yearly targets through the visual RAG rating system on Go4Schools and via a termly subject report.

 If a student is: